StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 8. `git commit` - commit your changes with a meaningfull title and description.
 9. Force push your changes with `git push -f` to overwrite the remote commits.

 You dont have to use the `git reset` - Method you also can use `git rebase -i <commit-id>` (see [stackoverflow](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git)) to squash your commits.
-But in general the result should be the same.
+Rebasing instead of resetting eases writing the resulting commit message, as you can simply rephrase all commit messages of the PR into one final commit message.

 ## Zenhub Issue Board